Advocacy

 Commissioning aspirations, intentions and opportunities

-The advocacy services are due to be recommissioned in April 2024.
-The intention is that this will continue to be a joint commissioning arrangement for Leicestershire County Council, Leicester City and Rutland Councils.
+The advocacy services have been recommissioned in April 2024.
+The service continues to be a joint commissioning arrangement for Leicestershire County Council, Leicester City and Rutland Councils.